zarf-dev/proposals/0026-enhanced-state-management/README.md

 The state schema changes are additive, and the new prune and reuse behaviors are opt-in, so upgrades should happen automatically without breaking existing operations.
 Successful deploys with the newer CLI begin persisting `DeployConfig`.
 Downgrading remains operationally compatible because older versions ignore or strip the new fields, but `--reuse-config` is unavailable and callers must provide config again; users of `--prune` must likewise return to the older command behavior manually.

-This is a breaking change for SDK/library users: moving `SetVariables`, `Values`, `NamespaceOverride`, and `ValuesOverridesMap` out of `DeployOptions` and into the nested `DeployConfig`, and moving `Values`/`NamespaceOverride` out of `RemoveOptions` and into the nested `RemoveConfig` (see [`DeployConfig`, `RemoveConfig`, and `ConfigDigest`](#deployconfig-removeconfig-and-configdigest)), will not compile against existing caller code.
-The fix is mechanical, though - callers move those fields from a top-level `DeployOptions`/`RemoveOptions` struct literal into a `DeployConfig`/`RemoveConfig` struct literal, either inline or assigned to `DeployOptions.DeployConfig`/`RemoveOptions.RemoveConfig`.
-Downgrading is the same mapping in reverse.
-This kind of internal restructuring is similar to other breaking changes Zarf has shipped before, and should be documented in release notes the same way those were.
+This is a breaking change for SDK/library users: moving deploy configuration into `DeployConfig`, and moving `Values`/`NamespaceOverride` into `RemoveConfig` (see [`DeployConfig`, `RemoveConfig`, and `ConfigDigest`](#deployconfig-removeconfig-and-configdigest)), will not compile against existing keyed struct literals.
+The fix is mechanical: callers nest those fields in `DeployConfig`/`RemoveConfig`; downgrading maps them back to the old top level.
+This should be documented in release notes.

 Rather than dropping `DeployedComponent.Status` (`ComponentStatus`) outright in favor of `LastEvent`, this proposal deprecates it and keeps setting it for 4 release cycles.
 Zarf doesn't have a general deprecation-timeline policy, but an immediate break is risky here: a tool reading Zarf state and the Zarf CLI writing it aren't guaranteed to be on the same version, so either side could be caught without the new field.